-Mr. Hussain Ali Habeeb joined Maldives Islamic Bank in October 2011 in the Finance and Accounting Department.
-He was appointed Company Secretary in 2012.
+Mr. Hussain Ali Habeeb joined Maldives Islamic Bank in October 2011.
+He is currently the Company Secretary and Head of Investor Relations of the Bank.
+His exemplary work ethic has earned him the position of company secretary since October 2012.

-As Head of Operations Department, Mr. Habeeb is primarily responsible for the efficient and sound operation of all branches.
-He has been appointed as the deputy manager to undertake core functions such as administration, marketing and finance at various times.
+He served as the Head of Operations of the Bank from 1st December 2017 to 31st August 2021.
+As the Head of Operations Department, Mr. Habeeb was primarily responsible for the efficient and sound operation of all branches and alternative delivery channels.
+Starting as a Senior Officer in the finance and accounting department, Mr. Habeeb had been appointed to undertake core functions such as administration, marketing and finance at various times.